CoderDawnKing/DKProject/README_EN.md

 ## Usage

-暂时不可用
+Temporarily unavailable
-导入基类、分类、工具类、自定义控件、配置类。（未完成不可使用）
+Import base classes, categories, tools, custom controls, and configuration classes.
+(Unfinished cannot be used)

 ## TODO
-- [ ] 修复 DKBaseTabBarController 的 bug,不依赖
+- [ ] Fix the bug of DKBaseTabBarController and don't depend on the library
-- [ ] DKNetworkManage 完全解耦
+- [ ] DKNetworkManage completely decoupled
-- [ ] 添加工具类、自定义控件。
+- [ ] Add tools, custom controls

 ## Author